 Exercise Set 2.3

 1. A student has ₹500 in her savings bank account.
 She gets ₹150 every month as pocket money.
 How much money will she have at the end of every month from the second month onwards?
+Find a linear expression to represent the amount she will have in the nᵗʰ month.

 Let n represent the month number.

-Initial amount in account = ₹500 Amount added every month = ₹150
+Amount added every month = ₹150

 The amount of money she will have at the end of each month is as follows: